pinot-contrib/pinot-docs/basics/indexing/forward-index.md

 The Sorted forward index has the advantages of both good compression and data locality.
 The Sorted forward index can also be used as an inverted index.

-Sorted forward index are active when:
+Sorted forward index are active when the following criteria are true:
 * The segment is sorted by this column
 * The dictionary is enabled for that column (see [dictionary documentation page](dictionary-index.md)).

 If you are ingesting multiple segments you will need to make sure that data is sorted within each segment - you don't need to sort the data across segments.

-How to make sure that a segment is sorted by the column depends on the type of table:
+To ensure a segment is sorted by the column, do the following:
-* In real-time tables `tableIndexConfig.sortedColumn` can be used.
+* In real-time tables, use `tableIndexConfig.sortedColumn`.
   If there is exactly one column in that array, Pinot sorts the segment by that column when it is committed.
 * In offline tables, `tableIndexConfig.sortedColumn` is ignored and you will need to sort the data by that column before ingesting it into Pinot.